A Bit About Me

 He kindly agreed that it was wrong for the teenagers to throw cans at my car, but it didn’t go much further than that.
 After I gave him the plate number, what else could he do but assure me that he would call the little pricks’ parents?
 But I think that he really did pity me.
 After all, I had a new baby and I was ugly.

 August 28, 2017

-What he didn’t know was that until I put my words on the page and finally saw the real truth, not the lies my emotions remembered but the raw facts about the rape.
-It was then that I could see how shame had been hovering in my subconscious, influencing many of my life decisions.
+Ben didn’t know that I had been unable to see the truth until I put my words onto the page.
+Through writing, I let go of the lies my emotions had told me and I finally saw the raw facts about the rape.
+Once I started writing, I saw that shame had been hovering in my subconscious, influencing many of my life decisions.

-I assured him that of course I’ve had therapy, “you know it was 43 years ago.”
-But what I didn’t tell him was that the therapy I had was for the other bad stuff that happened.
+I assured him that of course I’ve had therapy.
+“You know,” I said, “it was 43 years ago.”
+But I didn’t tell him that my therapy had been for the other difficult stuff that I’d experienced, not for the rape.
 How could I?
 I already felt like a freak.

-A number of months later I consulted with him again about starting a blog.
-He agreed it was a great idea for a new writer to get a following and shared a blog with me that he had been following.
-It was raw, funny and slightly vulgar.
-Weeks earlier he had read another piece I had written which was in the same funny, vulgar vein but not a part of my memoir.
-He said, “You can call your new blog, My Crazy Fucked Up Life!”
+Months later, I consulted with Ben again, this time about starting a blog.
+He agreed that it was a great idea for a new writer to build a following, and he shared one of his favorite blogs with me.
+It was raw, funny, and slightly vulgar.
+Weeks earlier, he had read another piece I had written; it was also in a funny, vulgar vein but not a part of my memoir.
+He said, “You can call your new blog My Crazy Fucked Up Life!”

 July 2, 2017